 You cannot hold an ISA jointly with, or on behalf of, anyone else.

-Life insurance can be held in an ISA.
-Normally it will be part of a stocks and shares ISA, but some policies can be held in a cash ISA.
+Life insurance can be held in a stocks and shares ISA.
+Some policies taken out before 1 July 2014 can be held in a cash ISA.
 So, if you want to invest in a life insurance product and another product in the same ISA you will need to find a manager who can offer both elements in the appropriate type of ISA.

 A. Make sure you know whether the ISA manager will charge for running your ISA, including any charges for withdrawals and transfers.

-All ISA managers must be approved by HMRC and authorised by the Financial Services Authority (FSA), but neither they nor any other government department have approved any ISAs.
+All ISA managers must be approved by HMRC and authorised by the Financial Conduct Authority (FCA), but neither they nor any other government department have approved any ISAs.

 You can transfer your ISA to another ISA manager whenever you want.
 You do this by asking the new ISA manager to arrange the transfer.
 Your existing ISA manager cannot stop you transferring, but they may make you pay a charge, or insist that you sell any existing ISA investments and transfer cash (this will be specified in the ISA manager's terms and conditions).
 You may want to consider this before transferring your ISA.